amsichani/amsichani.github.io/projects/responsible_research.md

-My research focuses on promoting and enabling ethical, open, and sustainable datasets and infrastructures in digital cultural heritage.
+My research and work center on promoting and enabling ethical, open, and sustainable datasets and infrastructures in Arts and Humanities and digital cultural heritage.
 For those of us working in computationally intensive research contexts, it is essential to make responsible decisions around the management, documentation, and archiving of data, code, and research outputs.
-At the same time, our choices in responsible computing and ethical practice carry particular weight — especially with the growing use of computationally intensive methods, including AI, in highly complex, interdisciplinary, and cross-sectoral projects.
+At the same time, our choices in responsible computing and ethical practice carry particular weight — especially with the growing use of computationally intensive methods, including AI, and our work in highly complex, interdisciplinary, and cross-sectoral projects.
 At the heart of these practices and discussions lies a commitment to the planet, humanity, our communities — and everything in between.

 My work in these areas has led to several recent publications